Courage-1984/Dataset-Forge/docs/features.md

 Dataset Forge includes several utility scripts in the `tools/` directory to assist with development, documentation, and environment setup.
 These scripts are user-facing and documented in detail in [usage.md](usage.md#utility-scripts-tools).

+- **run_tests.py**: Flexible test runner for the test suite.
+Lets you choose between basic, recommended, and verbose pytest runs via menu or CLI argument.
+See [usage.md](usage.md#run_testspy-flexible-test-runner-new-july-2025) for usage and options.
 - **find_code_issues.py**: Comprehensive static analysis tool for code quality and maintainability.
 Checks for dead code, untested code, missing docstrings, test/code mapping, and more.
 See [usage.md](usage.md#find_code_issuespy-static-analysis-tool) for full usage and options.
 - **merge_docs.py**: Merges all documentation files in `docs/` into a single `README_full.md` and generates a hierarchical Table of Contents (`toc.md`).
 Keeps documentation in sync.
 See [usage.md](usage.md#merge_docspy-documentation-merging-tool).
 - **install.py**: Automated environment setup script.
 Creates a virtual environment, installs CUDA-enabled torch, and installs all project requirements.
 See [usage.md](usage.md#installpy-environment-setup-tool).